DMagic1/CapCom/README.md

 	 * The **Left Ctrl** key is used to select multiple contracts when held down
 	 * All keys can be reassigned in the settings window
  * Is CapCom designed to replace the in-flight contract list app?
-     * CapCom can be used to monitor active contracts, but it is not designed as a replacement for the Contracts App.
+     * CapCom can be used to monitor active contracts, but it is not designed as a replacement for the Contracts App
-     * For an addon designed specifically for doing that try the [Contracts Window +][cwp:release].
+     * For an addon designed specifically for doing that try the [Contracts Window +][cwp:release]
  * Something has gone wrong; where can I get help?
-     * If you run into errors, contracts not visible in a list, contracts not being accepted, window not being displayed properly, etc... report problems either to the [GitHub Issues][CC:issues] section or the [KSP Forum Thread][CC:release].
+     * If you run into errors, contracts not visible in a list, contracts not being accepted, window not being displayed properly, etc... report problems either to the [GitHub Issues][CC:issues] section or the [KSP Forum Thread][CC:release]

 ###
 -------------------------------